 WHERE TO BOOK AN UDAWALAWE SAFARI

 You can book your Udawalawe Safari Tour online in advance with Klook which has great reviews and hundreds of bookings!

 Alternatively, you can book the Udawalawe Jeep Safari through your accommodation when you arrive.

 The approximate cost of a Jeep that seats 6-8 people is 6,000 Rupees and the entrance fee to Udawalawe National Park is 3,500 Rupees.

-I personally booked my safari through Makulu Safari Camping which was really affordable and convenient.
+I personally booked my safari through Makulu Safari Camping which was really affordable and a great experience.